 1. Log In to the BM Online System

 On the Already Registered box, enter your email address and password.
 If you are not registered yet, click here for the instructions on creating a BM Online account.

 After logging in, enter your last issued OEC number.
-If the system finds no record in the POEA database (which means you’re not exempted), you’ll have to set an online appointment for regular OEC processing.
+If the system finds no record in the POEA database (which means you’re not exempted), you must set an online appointment for regular OEC processing.
 Click here for the steps to set an OEC appointment.

-If your record is found, you’ll be directed to the My Profile page.
-Update your personal data, job contract information, and beneficiaries.
+You’ll be directed to the My Profile page if your record is found.
+Update your data, job contract information, and beneficiaries.

 The BM Online system will transmit your records to the Bureau of Immigration, which the Immigration officer will refer to when validating your OEC exemption during your departure.